Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/04-packet-switching/README.md

 ***Version: Vitis 2025.2***

 AI Engine kernels can share a single processor and execute in an interleaved manner.
-In addition, they can also share multiple stream connections on a single physical channel.
-The explicit packet switching feature allows fine-grain control over how packets are generated, distributed, and consumed in a graph computation.
-Explicit packet switching is typically recommended in cases where many low bandwidth streams from a common programmable logic (PL) source can be distributed to different AI Engine destinations.
-Similarly many low bandwidth streams from different AI Engine sources to a common PL destination can also take advantage of this feature.
-Because a single physical channel is shared between multiple streams, you minimize the number of AI Engine - PL interface streams used.
+Also, they can share multiple stream connections on a single physical channel.
+The explicit packet switching feature allows fine-grain control over how the system generates, distributes, and consumes packets in a graph computation.
+Explicit packet switching is typically recommended when many low bandwidth streams from a common programmable logic (PL) source distribute to different AI Engine destinations.
+Similarly, many low bandwidth streams from different AI Engine sources to a common PL destination can also take advantage of this feature.
+Because multiple streams share a single physical channel, you minimize the number of AI Engine - PL interface streams used.

+This tutorial covers three main steps.

-This tutorial walks you through the steps to create buffer interface AI Engine kernels that share the same AI Engine - PL interface streams (step 1), to create designs with float and `cint16` data types (step 2), and to create packet stream interface AI Engine kernels that share AI Engine - PL interface streams (step 3).
-The AI Engine kernels are different in these steps.
-In particular, packet stream interfaces and associated built-in functions are introduced in step 3.
-The graph construction is covered in detail in step 1 and step 3 (only with differences).
-All these designs share the same PL kernels that are introduced in step 1.
-The PS codes for these steps are similar; this is covered in detail in step 1 and step 2 (with differences).
+* Step 1 creates buffer interface AI Engine kernels that share the same AI Engine - PL interface streams.
+* Step 2 creates designs with float and `cint16` data types.
+* Step 3 creates packet stream interface AI Engine kernels that share AI Engine - PL interface streams.

+The AI Engine kernels differ in each step.
+Step 3 introduces packet stream interfaces and associated built-in functions.
+Steps 1 and 3 describe the graph construction but with differences.
+All these designs share the same PL kernels introduced in step 1.
+The PS codes for these steps are similar.
+Step 1 and step 2 detail them (with differences).

-There is a limitation in the current version of the AI Engine tools that only integer format values are supported in data files for the AI Engine simulator.
-Details on the data format and how to convert data from other types to integer format are covered in steps 1 and 2.
+The current version of the AI Engine tools supports only integer format values in data files for the AI Engine simulator.
+Steps 1 and 2 detail the data format and how to convert data from other types to integer format.

->**IMPORTANT**: Before beginning the tutorial make sure you have installed the AMD Vitis™ software platform 2025.2.
-The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
-In addition, ensure that you have downloaded the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).
+>**IMPORTANT**: Before beginning the tutorial, install the AMD Vitis™ unified software platform 2025.2.
+This Vitis release includes all the embedded base platforms including the VCK190 base platform that this tutorial uses.
+Also, download the Common Images for Embedded Vitis Platforms from [this link](https://www.xilinx.com/support/download/index.html/content/amd/en/downloadNav/embedded-platforms.html).

-The ‘common image’ package contains a prebuilt Linux kernel and root file system that can be used with the AMD Versal™ board for embedded design development using the Vitis tools.
+The 'common image' package contains a prebuilt Linux kernel and root file system that you can use with the AMD Versal™ board for embedded design development using Vitis tools.

 Before starting this tutorial, run the following steps: